Simply-Love/Simply-Love-SM5/README.md

 The aspect ratio can be changed under *Graphics / Sound Options*.

+## SM5 Build Support
+As noted in the "About" section this theme is intended for use with SM5 only.
+* <strong>SM5.1 Beta 2</strong> (This is what I have been using to make/test this theme.)
+* <strong>SM5.0.12</strong> (This should work in theory, but I haven't tested it personally.)
+* <strong>SM5.3</strong> (Use at your own risk.)

 # -- KNOWN ISSUES and general things to note --
 - For some people the song search wont update until after leaving the screen and returning.
-Not sure if a hardware issue or Windows issue?
+Not sure if this an OS issue or an issue with certain builds of SM5?
 - Theme is intended for home use only.
-- I don't expect this to work outside of event mode.
+- Theme is only intended for event mode.
 - 4:3 aspect ratio has less info displayed on 2 player because of lack of room.
 (No density graph or profile pane)

 # ---------------- TO DO ----------------
+- Make the measure counter not be dependant on runs being measure aligned.
+- Make the Course Wheel accessible from the Music Wheel.
+- Add a slightly dumbed down Sort Menu for Course Mode.
+(HOW IS THERE STILL NO SORTING IN SM5 FOR COURSES)
+- Remove all calls/special cases for Event Mode (and the ability to toggle it) and force it on during init.
+- Replace any graphics or sound assets from SL that still exist with new original ones.
 - Maybe add more player stats (highest difficulty passed?)
 - Add more sorts/filters?
 - Add "Favorites" and/or tags for songs/groups.